 (Edit, update, and republish your code to make sitewide changes)

 Tip #1: EmbedIt Pro lets you export HTML snippets (and import these into other sites) using the Tools > Export function …

 Tip #2 (For Advanced Users): The plugin also uses WordPress Custom Fields to insert code into your content.

 If you are familiar with using custom fields, you can paste your code into a custom field and add a shortcode in your content with the “Custom Field” menu button.
 This is useful when you want to insert HTML into a single post without leaving the post editing window.

 (Add shortcodes to your content with custom fields)

 Tip #3 – Use Themes With Drag And Drop Page Builders

-(Some WordPress themes provide built-in functionality)
+(Some themes are built with built-in code insertion functionality)

 Tip #4 – Adding code to the header section of WordPress

 A plugin like EmbeditPro lets you easily add scripts to content inside your pages and posts.